-88. For her Equate purchases, plaintiff relied on Wal-Mart and Lang's representation that Equate provides "clinical strength," "high absorption," and "3 times better absorption" than competing products, that it is comparable to Qunol, and that it generally supports heart health, but these claims were false and misleading for the reasons described herein.
+83. For his Equate purchases, plaintiff relied on Wal-Mart's representation that Equate provides "clinical strength," "high absorption," and "3 times better absorption" than competing products, that it is comparable to Qunol, and that it generally supports heart health, but these claims were false and misleading for the reasons described here.

-89. Because it frequently fails even to rupture, Equate is actually ineffective, so plaintiff did not receive what she paid for, and lost money in the full amount of her Equate purchases.
-Even where Equate ruptures, because it fails to adequately dissolve, Equate is actually only partially effective, so plaintiff did not receive what she paid for, and lost money in amount of her Equate purchases or some portion thereof.
+84. Because it frequently fails even to rupture, Equate is actually ineffective, so plaintiff did not receive what he paid for, and lost money in the full amount of his Equate purchases.
+Even where Equate ruptures, because it fails to adequately dissolve, Equate is actually only partially effective, so plaintiff did not receive what he paid for, and lost money in the amount of his Equate purchases, or at least some portion thereof.

-90. Plaintiff purchased Equate instead of competing products based on the falsestatements and misrepresentations described herein.
+85. Plaintiff purchased Equate instead of competing products based on the false statements and misrepresentations described here.

-14 91.
-Equate was unsatisfactory to plaintiff because it did not provide the full benefit 15 advertised, and may have provided no benefit.
+86. Equate was unsatisfactory to plaintiff because it did not provide the full benefit advertised, and may have provided no benefit.

-92. Plaintiff would not have purchased Equate absent Wal-Mart and Lang's misleading benefit, efficacy, and comparative claims, or she would not have paid the price she did for Equate, which is a little less expensive than Qunol, if she knew that Equate does not rupture at all or timely, does not dissolve at all or to any substantial degree (and certainly far less than the industry standard as reflected in the USP CoQ10 Monograph), and does not provide "high" or "3 times better" absorption than other brands of which she was aware and may have otherwise purchased.
+87. Plaintiff would not have purchased Equate absent Wal-Mart's misleading benefit, efficacy, and comparative claims, or he would not have paid the price he did for Equate, which is a little less expensive than Qunol, if he knew that Equate does not rupture at all or timely, does not dissolve at all or to any substantial degree (and certainly far less than the industry standard as reflected in the USP CoQ10 Monograph), and does not provide "high" or "3 times better" absorption than other brands of which he was aware and may have otherwise purchased.

-93. Plaintiff would not have paid the price she did for Equate, and may not have been willing to purchase Equate at all, if she knew that it frequently fails to timely rupture, and provides substantially less dissolution than the USP CoQ10 Monograph specifies.
+88. Plaintiff would not have paid the price he did for Equate, and may not have been willing to purchase Equate at all, if he knew that it frequently fails to timely rupture, and provides substantially less dissolution than the USP CoQ10 Monograph specifies.

-94. Plaintiff paid a price premium due to Wal-Mart and Lang's fraudulent conduct, in that Wal-Mart was able to command a higher price in the marketplace for Equate than it otherwise could have absent its false and misleading benefit, efficacy, and comparative claims.
+89. Plaintiff paid a price premium due to Wal-Mart's fraudulent conduct, in that Wal-Mart was able to command a higher price in the marketplace for Equate than it otherwise could have absent its false and misleading benefit, efficacy, and comparative claims.